George Washington Parke Custis: Marriage and family

 George W. P. Custis and his wife Mary Fitzhugh Custis who raised their daughter Mary Anna Randolph Custis at Arlington, left the estate to her.
 Custis stipulated that whomever owned his beloved Arlington must be named Custis.
 Therefore, Arlington would go to his daughter and then to his grandson, Custis Lee.
 Mary Anna Custis married her distant cousin, United States Army Lieutenant Robert E. Lee in June 1831.
 With the outbreak of the U.S. Civil War on April 12, 1861, Robert E. Lee resigned from the United States Army and took command of Virginia's confederate forces on April 23, 1861.
 Mary Custis Lee left Arlington on May 15, 1861 to join her daughters at Ravensworth, a nearby home owned by Custis relatives.
 When Mary Custis Lee did not pay her property taxes in person, the estate was legally confiscated.
 The United States would later return it, and then purchase the property from Custis Lee.
 Union troops occupied Arlington on May 24.

 On July 16, 1862, the United States Congress passed legislation authorizing the purchase of land for national cemeteries for military dead.
 In May 1864, large numbers of Union forces died in the Battle of the Wilderness, requiring a large new cemetery to be built near the District of Columbia.
 A study quickly determined that Arlington Estate was the most suitable property for this purpose.
 While Private William Henry Christmas became the first Union soldier buried at Arlington on May 13, 1864, formal authorization for burials did not occur until June 15, 1864.

 Military service

 In January 1799, Custis accepted a commission as a cornet in the United States Army and was promoted to second lieutenant in March.
 He served as aide-de-camp to General Charles Cotesworth Pinckney and was honorably discharged on June 15, 1800.

-During the War of 1812, Custis, despite physical infirmities, assisted in the firing of an artillery piece to help defend Washington, D.C., from the British during the Battle of Bladensburg.
+During the War of 1812, Custis, in spite of his physical infirmities, assisted in the firing of an American artillery piece at the Battle of Bladensburg on August 24, 1814.
 Custis also delivered and published an address condemning the death of Revolutionary War general James Lingan, whom a Baltimore mob killed for defending an anti-war publisher's right to oppose the war.
-With Mrs. Madison, it is reported that Custis initiated the saving of George Washington's portrait from the Executive Mansion (The White House) from the British troops.
+With Mrs. Madison, it is reported that Custis initiated the saving of George Washington's portrait from the Executive Mansion (The White House), preventing it from being destroyed when British forces burned the building.